Continuing Education FAQ: Table of Contents

 When Herbal Educational Services was founded in 1993, our primary goal was to bring herbalists and naturopathic physicians together at one event to learn from each other.
 Continuing education (CE) was not a central focus, but as more naturopathic doctors (NDs) became licensed in more states, it became a natural outgrowth of our conferences to include continuing education.

-Nursing and acupuncture CE were added and by the time the Southwest Conference on Botanical Medicine began in 1996, CE was an integral part of Herbal Educational Services.
+Nursing contact hours and acupuncture CE were added and by the time the Southwest Conference on Botanical Medicine began in 1996, CE was an integral part of Herbal Educational Services.
 In 2021, CE offerings were expanded to more professions than ever before with the continuing medical education (CME) approval by the American Academy of Family Physicians (AAFP).

-The CE program application and administration has become more costly over the years so this year we have instituted an extra fee for those needing CE at our live online herbal conferences.
+The CE program application and administration has become more costly over the years so this year we have instituted an extra fee for those needing CE at our herbal conferences.
 Please be sure to include that in your registration to receive your certificate(s).
 One fee covers all certificates for one person.
 (There is no charge for distance-learning certificates, only for those at our live online events.)

 Applications are submitted each year to: